 - Imagery: The visuals you use in your marketing materials and website should be consistent with your brand image and message.

-- Develop Brand Guidelines: Create a document that outlines your brand's core values, visual identity (logo, colours, fonts), brand voice and tone (how you communicate), and messaging guidelines.
-This document serves as a roadmap for everyone involved in representing your brand.
+You must also create a document called brand kit or brand guidelines that outlines your brand's core values, visual identity (logo, colours, fonts), brand voice and tone (how you communicate), and messaging guidelines.
+This will serve as a roadmap for everyone involved in representing your brand.

 Your brand messaging is the language you use to communicate with your audience.
 It should reflect your brand's personality, values, and positioning.